aditi363/Chatbot-1-main/README.md

 # <a href="https://github.com/rhildred/ES6OrderBot" target="_blank">ES6 Order Bot</a>

-I got the user interface for the web from a student of mine, Pat Wilken.
+I got the user interface for the web from Professor of mine, Milap Pancholi.

 To run: